Master of Arts in Communication (MA) (or Non-Thesis)

-Master of Arts in Counseling Psychology (MACP) (Thesis and Non-Thesis)
+Master of Arts in Counseling Psychology (MACP) (or Non-Thesis)

-Master of Arts in History&Political Thought, History Concentration (MA) (Thesis and Non-Thesis)
+Master of Arts in History & Political Thought, History Concentration (MA) (or Non-Thesis)

-Master of Arts in History&Political Thought, Political Science Concentration (MA) (Thesis and Non-Thesis)
+Master of Arts in History & Political Thought, Political Science Concentration (MA) ( or Non-Thesis)

-Master of Arts in Sociology (MA) (Thesis and Non-Thesis)
+Master of Arts in Sociology (MA) (or Non-Thesis)

 Master of Public Administration (MPA)

-Master of Science in Biology (MS) (Thesis and Non-Thesis)
+Master of Science in Biology (MS) (or Non-Thesis)

-Master of Science in Criminal Justice (MS) (Thesis and Non-Thesis)
+Master of Science in Criminal Justice (MS) (or Non-Thesis)

-Master of Science in Mathematics (MS) (Thesis and Non-Thesis)
+Master of Science in Mathematics (MS) (or Non-Thesis)

 Mathematics Education Track (MS) (Non-Thesis)

 COLLABORATIVE PH.D.
-IN HISPANIC STUDIES OFFERED BY TEXAS A&M UNIVERSITY
+IN HISPANIC STUDIES OFFERED BY TEXAS A&M UNIVERSITY-COLLEGE STATION

 Certificate in Nonprofit Leadership and Management